thinkful-ei25/Jonathon-Logan-Petful-Frontend/README.md

 ## Petful

-Live version can be found here: https://petful-jonathon-logan-frontend.herokuapp.com/ Backend is deployed here: https://petful-jonathan-logan-backend.herokuapp.com/
+Live version can be found here: https://petful-jonathon-logan-frontend.herokuapp.com/ <br>
+Backend is deployed here: https://petful-jonathan-logan-backend.herokuapp.com/

 ### Summary

-Adopt a pet here unless you're heartless!!!
+Adopt a pet here unless you're heartless!!! <br>
 Petful provides an adoption list of dogs and cats, the list's structure is a queue, meaning animals that have been there longest will appear first

 ## Technology used